Protobi can bin numeric values into ranges for concise display and analysis.

-When a project is first opened, Protobi automatically bins numeric variables into ranges and you can change these to reflect your analysis goals.
+Protobi automatically bins numeric variables into ranges when you create a project and you can edit the bins to reflect your analysis goals.

 Auto bins